rodrigomescua/reitti/README.md

    or manually downloading it [here](https://raw.githubusercontent.com/dedicatedcode/reitti/refs/heads/main/docker-compose.yml)
 2. Adjust the compose file to your needs

-   Pay special attention to the Photon `COUNTRY_CODE`.
+   Pay special attention to the Photon `REGION`.
 This should match your main location.

 4. Start all services (PostgreSQL, RabbitMQ, Redis and Reitti)
    ```bash